 When you open a file and see something that needs to be fixed, we recommend you:

 - Stop working on your current file.

-- Create a new branch from master to make the needed fix.
+- Create a new branch from the main branch to make the needed fix.

 - Request a review.

-- Merge the branch to master so everyone else also can use the correct design.
+- Merge the branch to the main branch so everyone else also can use the correct design.

 Branches in Abstract belong to a single person, and only the branch owner can work in their branch.
 However, that doesn’t mean you can’t collaborate in Abstract!
 Read below about different ways of collaborating and how to use branches to your advantage in each situation.

 When working with other designers on the same task:

 - Break down the large workload into separate areas.